 For years, modular buildings had the stigma of being bland and boxy.
-But now that green architects are familiar with modular building systems, they know that nearly any style of architecture is possible with modular construction.
-Modular buildings are available with all the same exterior and interior finishes of a stick-built building and are built in compliance with the building codes of the authority that has jurisdiction over the project site.
+But now that architects are familiar with modular building systems, they know that nearly any style of architecture is possible with modular construction.
+Modular buildings are available with all the same exterior and interior finishes of a stick-built construction and are built in compliance with the building codes of the authority that has jurisdiction over the project site.

 Unlike site-built structures, modular buildings can be completed within tighter time schedules without sacrificing quality.
 Modular buildings have grown in size and sophistication.
-They are viable alternatives to other forms of construction, particularly when speed of construction and portability are essential for a specific project.
+They are viable alternatives to conventional construction, particularly when speed of construction and reduced site disruption are essential for a specific project.

-Triumph has collaborated with such architects as Philip Laird, ARC/Architectural Resources Cambridge; Scott Dunlap, Architecture Involution LLC; and Peter Anderson, Anderson Anderson Architecture on such projects as the Carroll School, Case21, Harvard’s Child Care Center, and prototypes for the future.
+Triumph has collaborated with such architects as Philip Laird, ARC/Architectural Resources Cambridge; Scott Dunlap, Architecture Involution LLC; Allen Post, Perkins+Will and Peter Anderson, Anderson Anderson Architecture on the following projects: the Carroll School, Harvard’s Child Care Center, Sprout Space and prototypes for the future.